Seattle Mariners miss golden shot at wild-card gain, lose in 10th to Houston Astros

 Seattle got a solid if not lengthy start from rookie right-hander Logan Gilbert, who was facing the Astros for the third time this season.
 His final line: 4 1/3 innings pitched, two runs allowed on six hits with a walk and five strikeouts.
 The only two runs allowed came with two outs in the third inning.

-Gilbert hung a slider on a 1-1 count to Jose Altuve, and the mistake was knocked off the fair pole in left field for a solo homer and a 1-0 lead.
-Michael Brantley followed with his second of three hits in the night, hitting a one-hopper so hard off the wall in right field that he had to settle for a single.
+Gilbert hung a slider on a 1-1 count to Altuve, and the mistake was knocked off the fair pole in left field for a solo homer and a 1-0 lead.
+Michael Brantley followed with his second of three hits, hitting a one-hopper so hard off the wall in right field that he had to settle for a single.
 It just meant he had to run an extra 90 feet to score when Bregman laced a double into the right-center gap.

-After mustering just two hits against Astros starter Jake Odorizzi in the first four innings, Luis Torrens led off the fifth inning with a single to right and Jarred Kelenic followed with a double into the right field corner.
+After the M’s mustered just two hits against Astros starter Jake Odorizzi in the first four innings, Luis Torrens led off the fifth inning with a single to right and Jarred Kelenic followed with a double into the right field corner.
 It gave the Mariners runners on second and third with no outs.
 But it didn’t immediately result in runs.
-Tom Murphy’s flyball to right wasn’t deep enough for Torrens to tag up and Jake Bauers made the second out with an infield popout.
+Tom Murphy’s fly to right wasn’t deep enough for Torrens to tag up, and Jake Bauers made the second out with an infield pop-up.

 But with two out, J.P.
 Crawford continued to show why he’s been one of the Mariners most reliable hitters with runners in scoring position.
-Crawford hammered a fastball into the right-center gap for a double, which scored both runs and tied the game at 2-2.
+He hammered a fastball into the right-center gap for a double, which scored both runs and tied the game at 2-2.
 This season with runners in scoring position, he is batting .330 (30 for 90) with eight doubles, two homers and 37 RBI.

 Gilbert couldn’t finish the fifth inning, thanks in large part to some miscommunication in the outfield.